-APPENDIX E: CCAIR Site Inspection Form
+APPENDIX E: CCAIR SITE INSPECTION FORM

-County Da ate Facility Name ID Numb er Purpose Ca apacity Pass Fa ail [ Records and Policies In Out COS N/A All facility records and policies are documented and kept together in one notebook or binder.
+county Date Facility Name ID Number Purpose Capacity Pass Fail 🗌 Records and Policies In Out cos N/A All facility records and policies are documented and kept together in one notebook or binder.
 A current alphabetical roster of children enrolled in the facility to include the child's full name and date of birth is kept onsite of the physical grounds of the facility.
 A current alphabetical roster of personnel employed or volunteers is kept onsite of the physical grounds of the facility.
 All back ground checks completed/Letters of Suitability on file for every employee and/or resident within the facility.
 Records are kept on-site at the facility.
 Immunizations up to date documented on 121 Form for all employees, volunteers, and enrolled children.
 Exemptions from immunization documented on 122 Form.
 Records are kept on-site at the facility.
 A written child abuse and neglect reporting policy is in place at the facility and followed by all employees.
 A written Emergency Preparedness and Response Plan is in place which includes fires, natural disasters, and other threatening situations that may pose a health of safety hazard to children.
 Plan includes relocation, evacuation, shelter-in-place, and lockdown procedures.
 A least one caregiver/employee that is certified in pediatric first aid and cardiopulmonary resuscitation (CPR) is on the premises at all times when children are present.
-Proof of certification is kept on site at the facility. are present.
 Proof of certification is kept on-site at the facility.
 All caregivers are trained in a Health and Safety Standards Information Session that covers the topics of child abuse and neglect including definitions of types of abuse (physical, emotional, sexual), maltreatment of children, recognizing signs of abuse, and reporting policies.
 Current documentation of training is kept on file (Training must be renewed every two years).
 All caregivers are trained on recognizing possible signs and symptoms of Shaken Baby Syndrome (SBS) and abusive head trauma and the consequences of SBS/AHT.
-Current documentation of training is kept on file. .
-81/2 Building and Grounds (Indoor) In Out COS N/A Inside area is clean, in good repair, free of insects/rodents, free of unnecessary articles.
+Current documentation of training is kept on file.
+Building and Grounds (Indoor) In Out cos N/A Inside area is clean, in good repair, free of insects/rodents, free of unnecessary articles. , .
 All areas used by children are well lighted, ventilated, and free of hazardous or potentially hazardous conditions, such as but not limited to, open stairs and unprotected low windows.